software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 * **What is irrelevant**: Detailed functional workflows unrelated to performance or scalability.

+---

 ### Availability and Persistence Perspective

+The **Availability and Persistence** perspective ensures that a system is reliably accessible and consistently maintains its critical data over time.
+By addressing factors such as **redundancy, failover mechanisms**, and data backups, this perspective minimizes downtime and protects against catastrophic failures.

 * **Purpose**: Ensure the system is consistently accessible and reliably stores critical data.